Wind-Powered/RacerTime-Support/terms-of-use.md

 software issues,
 or external interference.

+Maneuver detection is continuously improving and may not always be fully accurate.

 Race calculations, buoy positioning, timing estimates, and performance metrics are provided on an “as is” and “as available” basis.

 ---